copdips/copdips.github.io/_posts/2018/2018-05-03-setting-up-github-pages-with-custom-domain-over-https.md

 Simplified steps :

 1. Sign up for a free Cloudflare Account
-1. Follow the wizard, give your custom domain, Cloudflare should find all your CNAME and A entries.
+1. Follow the wizard, give your custom domain, Cloudflare should find all your CNAME and A records.
 1. Cloudflare should ask you to change your custom domain's default DNS servers given by your DNS registrar to the Cloudflare ones.
     - The change may take several hours to take effect
     - Cloudflare DNS example: vida.ns.cloudflare.com, zod.ns.cloudflare.com